culturesofknowledge/emplaces/design/display.md

 **Source:** Core Data

 The administrative/political hierarchy for a current place provided by the reference gazetteer.
+Note that GeoNames only provides data for ADM1, ADM2 etc. It does not attempt to label these as states, provinces, counties etc. However, Getty TGN does provide this information.
+Therefore, when these are imported, an attempt should be made to automatically match these, and flag them to an editor for subsequent review.

 By definition, a historical (i.e. former) place can’t display its administrative hierarchy here – instead, a placeholder message will refer the user to the section on ‘Historical Hierarchies’.

-If feasible, unlabeled places for an administrative hierarchy level from GeoNames will be matched to its label in Getty TGN.
-For example, a hierarchy level for a place categorized ADM4 in GeoNames will be matched against a label (“County”) applied to that level in Getty.
+Further discussion is required on what should constitute core data for historical places.

 ## Location